 Police: Small child seen falling from moving vehicle unhurt

-Hanson police released video of the incident on Tuesday, in an effort to identify the driver.
+Hanson police released video of the episode on Tuesday, in an effort to find the driver.

-The driver, identified only as the child's caregiver, contacted police Tuesday night to tell them that the child was unharmed, Hanson Chief Michael Miksch said in a statement.
+The driver, identified only as the child's caregiver, contacted police Tuesday night to tell them that the child was not hurt, Hanson Chief Michael Miksch said in a statement.

-The woman said the child was buckled in a car seat but unbuckled it without the woman knowing, the chief said.
-The child opened the door and tumbled onto the roadway before the door's autolock feature engaged.
+The woman said the child was buckled in a car seat but unbuckled the belt without the woman knowing, the chief said.
+The child opened the door and tumbled onto the road.

 The child quickly stood up after falling and ran toward the vehicle.
 The driver stopped, ran to the child, and carried the child back to the vehicle.